gemoc/gemoc.github.io/events/gemoc2018.md

 ### Submission

-Each contribution must not exceed 5 pages for short papers and 10 pages for full papers in [the LNCS format](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0), and must be [submitted electronically in PDF format via Easychair](https://easychair.org/conferences/?conf=gemoc2018).
+Each contribution must not exceed 3 pages for short papers and 8 pages for full papers in [the ACM sigconf](https://www.acm.org/publications/proceedings-template), and must be [submitted electronically in PDF format via Easychair](https://easychair.org/conferences/?conf=gemoc2018).

 ### Publication